hperrin/svelte-material-ui/README.md

    </script>
    ```

+6. Profit!

 # Components

 I've only done components that need to/can be Svelte-ified.
 For some things, like RTL, you can just use the MDC packages.

 Click a component below to go to its documentation.
+(Note that this documentation is a work in progress.
+The demo code should be your main source of truth for how something works.)

 - [Buttons](https://github.com/hperrin/svelte-material-ui/blob/master/packages/button/README.md)
   - [Floating Action Buttons](https://github.com/hperrin/svelte-material-ui/blob/master/packages/fab/README.md)